AyeCode/geodirectory/readme.txt

 == ⚡ WHAT'S NEW IN GEODIRECTORY V2.0? ==

-Your friends at AyeCode work to continuously refine the best business directory plugin in the market to keep customers happy.
+Your friends at AyeCode work to continuously refine the best directory plugin in the market to keep customers happy.
 Here's what's new in the newest version:
 * Extended Business Hours for listings
 * Tab builder, to design the tabs of your listings as you wish by drag and drop
 * Badge System, for "featured" listings, "new" listings, or to add whatever badge you want to your listings from any custom field.